12 Tips to help your child be a healthy weight

 With shopping, I find suggesting we try something new and getting Ben to choose which one he likes the look of works well.
 He feels some ownership over his choice.

 This makes him want to discover what it tastes like.
-Now he is a little older this doesn’t always work, but it can at times!
+Now he is a little older, but this doesn’t always work!

 Don’t make the scales the only measure